pax/pax.github.io/playground/wawawa/readme.md

 - [ ] translate UI in a few languages.
 Guess ui interface.
 Offer EN (or local lang) as alternative.
 - [ ] equalize clip volumes
 - [ ] ease out/into clips, when a new clip starts, overlap them a bit, fade out the first.
+- [ ] landing - also show list of sources / characters below keywords
+- [ ] generate sitemap from css

 ### Enhancements